2023-24 Catalog

 330

-TEACHING AND LEARNING THEORY Prerequisite: Admission to Educator Preparation Institute Program or EPI department approval.
-Knowledge and skills for teachers and prospective teachers to examine a variety of teaching and learning theories with topics including educational psychology, human development, curriculum, data uses, teaching and learning theories, motivation, and diverse learners.
+TEACHING AND LEARNING THEORY Prerequisite: Admission to the BS in Elementary Education or admission to the EPI program or department approval.
+This course provides Florida Educator Accomplished Practices-aligned knowledge and skills for teachers and prospective teachers to examine a variety of teaching and learning theories with topics including educational psychology, human development, curriculum, data uses, teaching and learning theories, motivation, and diverse learners.

 EDF 2085.
 INTRODUCTION TO DIVERSITY FOR EDUCATORS.